What Is the Difference in the Dots on Ping Irons?

 For upright setups, maroon is the extreme, at 4-1/2 degrees upright from neutral.
 From there, silver is upright by 3-3/4 degrees, white by 3 degrees, green by 2-1/4 degrees, yellow by 1-1/2 degrees and blue by 0.75 degrees.

-Black is the color for a neutral setup.
+Black is the color for a neutral setup and signifies a standard lie approximately in the middle of the range of available choices.
 Do not believe that standard is fine for you until you have met with a club-fitter familiar with PING clubs.
 Even if you are of average height, your posture and normal ball position could mean you should use irons with a nonstandard setup.

 Flat Setup Colors

 Gold represents the flattest setup at 3-3/4 degrees from neutral.
 From there, brown is flat by 3 degrees, orange by 2-1/4 degrees, purple by 1-1/2 degrees and red by 0.75 degrees.